 If you need to turn around on a motorway, you should take the first regular exit and then drive back onto the motorway using the nearest entry slip road.

 You are not allowed to drive through the gaps in the central barrier.
 They are only to be used by rescue, police, salvage and road maintenance vehicles

 It is also prohibited to drive on the hard shoulder.
-On motorways the hard shoulder should only be used for emergency stops and towing.
+On motorways the hard shoulder should only be used for emergency stops.

 If you are forced to make an emergency stop you should stop as far out on the hard shoulder as possible.
 You must also put out a warning triangle 50-100 metres behind your car.
 You are also obligated to move your car as soon as possible.